 Gifts for Hikers Under $25

 No need to break the bank on hiking gifts!
 You can still be incredibly thoughtful with these gift ideas.
 They could even go together with a few of the hiking-themed stocking stuffers below for a complete gift bag or basket.

 Have you picked up on a theme yet?
 Outdoor gifts for him and her are about versatility and this Head Buff qualifies by having 12 different ways of wearing it.
 The UPF fabric is made of recycled plastic and its stretchiness lets you pull it in all different directions depending on how it’s worn.

-Wear it as a hairband on windy days, a do-rag to wick away sweat, or as extra neck protection against the elements and cold temperatures.
+Wear it like my husband does as a hairband on windy days, a do-rag to wick away sweat, or as extra neck protection against the elements and cold temperatures.
 I’ve even included it on my ski packing list as an extra layer under my helmet.

 31. Hiking Socks